Sourdough Cinnamon Rolls Recipe

 What I noticed about these sourdough cinnamon rolls that I haven’t experienced with my other homemade cinnamon rolls is a much softer interior.

-Extra soft interior and an ever-so-slight tang thanks to the sourdough absolutely made these cinnamon rolls ones to remember.
+An extra soft interior and an ever-so-slight tang thanks to the sourdough absolutely makes these cinnamon rolls a batch to remember.
+Also, this recipe is SMALL BATCH so you aren’t stuck with 12 rolls.

-Unless, of course, that’s what you want to do– instructions for how to do that in the notes of the recipe.
+Unless, of course, that’s what you want to do– instructions for how to do that are in the notes of the recipe.

 Sourdough Cinnamon Rolls Recipe ingredients

 We have all the standard ingredients we would use for traditional cinnamon rolls, but since we’re making a sourdough version, we don’t need any yeast.
+The rest of the ingredients?
+Totally the same.

 SOURDOUGH ROLL DOUGH

-- warm milk
+• warm milk

-- granulated sugar
+• granulated sugar

-- vanilla extract
+• vanilla extract

-- unsalted butter
+• unsalted butter

 CINNAMON SUGAR FILLING